xiaohw7/cgmoi/README.md

 - Send '9' to move all 3 linear actuators up fully

 - Send '10' to move all 3 linear actuators down fully

+- Send '11' to tare all load cells